-Do you remember the food pyramid?
-Well, experts wanted an easier way to show what you should eat.
-So they served up a plate!
-Take a look at the picture.
-It's pretty easy to understand.
-For example, you can see that fruits and veggies should be half your meal.
+Confused about what to eat?
+The ChooseMyPlate guide shows what to shoot for.
+For example, fruits and veggies should be half your meal.
 (If that seems hard for each meal, just aim to make them around half your food each day).
 You can use our chart below to learn how much to eat from each group, what foods are in each group, and more.

 Inside each food group top